 Business description

 This function is used when the MT Clearing System Code Identifier has no equivalent ISO code and there is no other identification for the FI (ie., no BIC and No Name and Address).
 In MX, the ClearingSystemIdentification only allows ISO code as proprietary identification is removed.
 Although it is no a clean solution, the MT Clearing System Code Identifier is copied in Name AND in the AddressLine[1] in order to easily identify it is a special case.
+The MT “//” identifying a ClearingSystemMemberId is kept in MX also to ease the identification of the data.

 Format